MasterToninus/Diffeological-Cat/README.md

 ## Prerequisites

 To fully appreciate the material, familiarity with the following topics is recommended:
-- Presheaves and the Yoneda Lemma
-- Grothendieck Topologies and Sites
-- Sheaves and Concrete Sheaves
+- Basic definitions: Category, natural transformations
-- Quasitopoi and Categorical Concepts
+- Limits and colimits

 ## Contributions
 Contributions and feedback are welcome!
-Please open an issue or submit a pull request if you have suggestions for improving the notes.
+If you have suggestions for improving the notes, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.